stsievert/jem-press/content/index.md

 [site generators][site], but they're not right.
 You look at [jemdoc][jemdoc], [harp][harp] and [wintersmith][winter], but they all seem too complex (though jemdoc the least complex).
-You just want to write your content, have it look decent and publish it.
+You just want to write your content, have it look decent by default and publish it.
 You don't want to mess around with themes or CSS files.

 jem-press does just that.
-It takes content written with Markdown and makes a static (and not blog-sensitive) website that looks something like [this][jem-press-ex].
+It takes content written with Markdown and makes a static (and not blog-sensitive) website that looks something like [this][jem-press-ex] without any configuration.
 Good examples of sites that could use this are academic websites, as they're normally just a bunch of static pages.

 jem-press was inspired by [jemdoc][jemdoc] and [octopress][octo] (and hence the name).
 The main differences are jem-press uses the popular Markdown